Zulip

 This is something that makes more sense in other models of communication (email, discord, slack, etc.) but in Zulip it ends up being clumbersome.
 Just respond what you want to say, and the context should be enough for everyone to follow allong.
 If it isn’t, a short quotation with

->that minimally mentions the context is OK. - Don’t use Zulip’s «mark as resolved» function.
+>that minimally mentions the context is OK. - Do not use Zulip’s «mark as resolved» function.

-- Don’t post screenshots of your code.
+- Do not post screenshots of your code.
 Post your actual code using block quotes (preferably indicating the language used).

 - Avoid the use of Zulip’s “pseudo-LaTeX” functionality.
-Embrace unicode text when possible.
+Embrace unicode text when possible, resort to Zulip’s pseudo-LaTeX when needed.

 How to post…